-At around 11 to 12 years, your child will require a booster vaccination for diphtheria, tetanus, pertussis (whooping cough) and polio, following on from the doses they had in infancy and early childhood.
+At around 11 to 12 years, your child will require a booster vaccination for diphtheria, tetanus, pertussis and polio, following on from the doses they had in infancy and early childhood.
 They may also need a hepatitis B booster.
 These are essential to give the immune system a “reminder” and ensure life-long protection.
 Without boosters, immunity to these diseases often wanes, leaving many people susceptible as they enter adolescence and young adulthood.
-This has been a particular problem with pertussis, which for this reason is now included with the adolescent tetanus booster.
+This has been a particular problem with pertussis (whooping cough), which for this reason is now included with the adolescent tetanus booster.

 It is also worth considering the meningococcal vaccine.
 This is especially relevant if your child will be attending school or university outside Hong Kong, for example in Europe and North America, where meningococcal meningitis is relatively common.
 You should know that vaccines given elsewhere may not cover strains that are prevalent in China, and from which your child should also be protected.
 Australia and many European countries only vaccinate against meningitis C, whereas the A strain is also found in Asia.
-The best option may be the Menactra or Nimenrix vaccine, both of which provide long-lasting immunity against meningitis A, C, W and Y strains.
+The best option may be the Menactra or Nimenrix vaccine, both of which provide long-lasting immunity against meningitis A, C W and Y strains.
 This vaccine is a requirement for attendance at most US universities.
-A newly developed vaccine against the B strains of meningococcal meningitis, which caused a recent outbreak in US universities, is also likely to become more available over the next couple of years.
+Meningitis A, C W and Y strains are responsible for two-thirds of outbreaks; the other one third are caused by Type B meningitis, for which there is now a separate vaccine (Bexsero or Trumemba).
+Type B Meningitis was responsible for some well-publicised outbreaks in US universities a few years ago, and as a result this vaccine is increasingly recommended.

 If your child has not had chickenpox or a chickenpox vaccine by the age of ten, this vaccine is strongly recommended.
 While chickenpox is most often a mild disease in early childhood, it can be severe for teenagers and adults.
 Two doses, at least four weeks apart, are required.